carllippert/chrome-devtools-mcp-for-brave/README.md

 }
 ```

-You can also run `npx chrome-devtools-mcp@latest --help` to see all available configuration options.
+You can also run `npx chrome-devtools-mcp-for-brave@latest --help` to see all available configuration options.

 ## Concepts

 ### User data directory

-`chrome-devtools-mcp` starts a Chrome's stable channel instance using the following user
-data directory:
+The MCP server uses the following user data directory for Brave:

-- Linux / MacOS: `$HOME/.cache/chrome-devtools-mcp/chrome-profile-$CHANNEL`
+- Linux / MacOS: `$HOME/.cache/brave-devtools-mcp/brave-profile`
-- Window: `%HOMEPATH%/.cache/chrome-devtools-mcp/chrome-profile-$CHANNEL`
+- Windows: `%HOMEPATH%/.cache/brave-devtools-mcp/brave-profile`

 The user data directory is not cleared between runs and shared across
-all instances of `chrome-devtools-mcp`.
+all instances of the MCP server.
 Set the `isolated` option to `true`
 to use a temporary user data dir instead which will be cleared automatically after
 the browser is closed.